 A solution of one teaspoon salt in one cup vinegar can be used to clean silver, copper, pewter, brass.
 To make it a paste, add flower and apply to the metal.
 After fifteen minutes rinse with water and dry with a clean cloth.

 Vinegar is very helpful green cleaning product when you need to remove corrosion stains or shower heads.
-It successfully removes stains from the toilet bowl.
+It successfully removes stains from the toilet bowl and is excellent when you want to clean the mirrors in your home.
 Faucets can be cleaned with a mixture of vinegar and salt (one part salt to four parts vinegar).
 Vinegar removes strong odors.
 You can wash your hands with vinegar to remove the smell of onions or garlic, rinse jars, or clean the refrigerator.

 Lemon juice is one of the best natural cleaners as it has exceptionally good antibacterial properties and in addition – it smells great.
 Lemon juice does not damage fabrics or wood and can be used almost anywhere in the house.
 What you should keep in mind is that brass plated surfaces should not be cleaned with lemon juice as it damages them.
 When using lemon juice as organic cleaner, you should always rinse with warm water and soap and dry with a clean cloth.
 A paste of equal amounts of lemon and salt can be used to clean copper bottoms of pots and chrome faucets.
 Lemon juice works just as vinegar for window and mirror cleaning but smells much better.
 Diluted lemon juice can be used to clean stains from cutting boards, laminate counter tops, plastic food storage, microwave oven and will remove the odors in the refrigerator or the garbage basket.